Author | Tania Alonso

 In general terms, the percentage of deaths linked to violence is higher in larger cities.
 However, there are also examples in which this is not the case.
 My theory is that it is related to economic and social inequality.
 The growth of cities in conditions of inequality is very different to that of cities in conditions of equality.

-What would be the second most important factor?
+What would be the second most important factor affecting the health of citizens?

 Probably road traffic deaths.
 In Latin America, the use of cars is growing very rapidly, particularly in countries such as Mexico, Brazil or Colombia.
 This is where the economic aspect comes into play: people have more money to buy their own vehicles.
 This increases traffic congestion and public transport slows down, which leads more people to buy their own car.
 It is a vicious circle.